npm/nopt/README.md

 ## Error Handling

-By default, nopt outputs a warning to standard error when invalid options are found.
+By default, nopt outputs a warning to standard error when invalid values for known options are found.
 You can change this behavior by assigning a method to `nopt.invalidHandler`.
 This method will be called with the offending `nopt.invalidHandler(key, val, types)`.